microsoft/ignitelearnzone/README.md

-# Ignite Learn Zone
+# Microsoft Ignite Learning Zone

-Thank you for attending the Ignite Learn Zone!
+Thank you for attending the Microsoft Ignite Learning Zone!
 We are thrilled you were able to join us!
 Hopefully we've inspired you to take the next steps and continue your journey.

 The journey of course doesn't end after one session.
 Fortunately, we're here to help!
 We've provided a set of resources and next steps so you can continue to grow.